TechnoTUT/sony-camera-rtmp-relay/.github/README.md

 # Sony-Camera-RTMP-Relay
 This is containers for Sony Camera RTMP Relay.
 We use it for DJ Production.
-We are running this container on a k3s cluster.
-For more information on operating with Kubernetes, see [TechnoTUT/k3s](https://github.com/TechnoTUT/k3s).
+We are running this container on a Kubernetes cluster.
+For more information on operating with Kubernetes, see [TechnoTUT/Infra](https://github.com/TechnoTUT/Infra).

 ## Special Thanks
 Thanks to ma1co/OpenMemories and the following issues for giving us the knowledge.